t3kt/raytk/docs/_reference/operators/filter/quadTreeRepeat.md

     name: Iterationtype
     readOnlyHandling: semibaked
     regularHandling: semibaked
+    summary: How to expose the cell information as iteration values for upstream operators to use.
   - label: Seed
     name: Seed
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: Seed number used as the basis of the randomization.
   status: beta
+  summary: Repeats space in a 2d grid where some cells are subdivided into smaller
+    cells recursively.
   thumb: assets/images/reference/operators/filter/quadTreeRepeat_thumb.png
   variables:
   - label: cell
     name: cell
+    summary: Randomization values different for each cell, but without a predictable layout.
   - label: layer
     name: layer
+    summary: Which layer of subdivision the current cell has.

 ---

+Repeats space in a 2d grid where some cells are subdivided into smaller cells recursively.